 - Expand South Base westward onto Metro-owned property to add permanent capacity for 250 electric buses (by 2025).

 - Expand Central Campus (Central, Atlantic, and Ryerson bases, south of downtown Seattle) to add capacity (by 2023).

-- Build a new permanent base to meet growing demand where we need additional service most—likely in south King County (by 2030).
+- Build a new permanent base in south King County by 2030 to meet growing demand where we need additional service most.

 As King County takes action to confront climate change, Metro plays a major role by reducing our transportation-related greenhouse gas emissions.
 We plan to transition to a zero-emission fleet powered by renewable energy by 2040 (learn more).
 In addition to our existing electric trolley buses, we’re now testing battery-powered all-electric buses.

 Our expanded South Base will be the first to get infrastructure supporting these all-electric buses.
 Then we’ll retrofit all of our existing bases for electric bus charging.